 The hearing will be audio recorded by the University.
 Recordings will not include deliberations.
 The tapes and/or digital audio files are accessible to the parties in the case of an appeal.
 Either party may request access to a written transcript of the recording at no cost to the party.
 Printed transcripts may be redacted prior to being provided to the requesting party in accordance with applicable privacy laws.

-13. Sanction: If a finding of responsibility is made, the SHRBP (or designee) will decide appropriate sanctions or remedies.
-Prior to setting sanctions or remedies, the SHRBP (or designee) will consider any other relevant information including, without limitation:
+13. Sanction: If a finding of responsibility is made, the SHRBP or Labor Relations (or their designee) will decide appropriate sanctions or remedies.
+Prior to setting sanctions or remedies, the SHRBP or Labor Relations (or their designee) will consider any other relevant information including, without limitation:

 - the extent of harm caused to or impact on individuals and the community (i.e. living environment, University community, and the surrounding community) including the level of intervention necessary;